MohamedGamalBarghash/GMind-Documentation/Quest System Documentation.md

 ###### Placeholder for handling the granting of quest rewards (not implemented).

 #### Parameters:
-- quest: The quest for which to claim rewards.
+- `quest`: The quest for which to claim rewards.
 ``` c#
 private void ClaimRewards(Quest quest)
 ```